UNLV Rebels: Olympians

 Through the 2008 Summer Olympics in Beijing, 13 UNLV student-athletes had participated in the Olympics.
 The university has had medal-winning alumni in each of the last three Olympiads.
 A total of nine countries, including the U.S. have been represented by UNLV athletes.
 One athlete has been to three Olympics and four have been two-time Olympians.

 The total number of medals won by UNLV athletes is five, including three gold (all in women's softball) and two bronze (both in men's basketball).

 Club sports

 Hockey

-The UNLV Skatin' Rebels hockey team plays at City National Arena, an off-campus arena which seats 600 for hockey and is owned by the Vegas Golden Knights of the National Hockey League and the Howard Hughes Corporation.
-The arena opened on September 18, 2017 and previous to its opening the team played between Las Vegas Ice Center and SoBe Ice Arena.
-The move to City National allowed the Rebels to move the program up to American Collegiate Hockey Association Division I.
+The UNLV Skatin' Rebels hockey team plays at City National Arena, an off-campus, 600-seat arena owned by the Vegas Golden Knights of the National Hockey League and the Howard Hughes Corporation.
+Prior to City National Arena's opening, the team played at Las Vegas Ice Center and Pepsi Ice Arena, splitting time between the two rinks.
+The move to City National Arena allowed the Rebels to move the program up to American Collegiate Hockey Association Division I. The team began play in 2005.

+The Rebels are one-time ACHA Men’s Division I National Champions, beating Adrian College in the 2024–25 final at the Centene Community Ice Center in St. Louis.
+The team reached the national final for the first time the previous year during the 2023–24 season, but lost to Adrian.

+On December 28, 2024, the Rebels defeated the University of Denver, the defending NCAA Division I men's ice hockey tournament champions, in an exhibition game, 7–6, via shootout.